MathiB123/Catfish/README.md

 # Catfish
 Chess game made in python using bitboards.
 Interface done with pygame.

-M.B